raulpenaguiao/raulpenaguiao.github.io/README.txt

 ---
 This website serves as a professional portfolio and academic resource.
 Feel free to explore the different sections to learn more about my work and research interests.

+# TODO

+Add the journal information on the tropical critical points paper in arxiv Add the journal information on the feasible region paper in arxiv Add the journal information on the pattern hopf algebras in arxiv Add the paper pdf to each publication
+Make the clicky stuff work
+Make the clicky stuff pretty